Here's why you should have one:

 Many Assets, One Location

 A hardware wallet can work with multiple blockchains simultaneously.
-This allows you to manage Ethereum & Alt.
+This allows you to manage Ether & Alt.
 Coins, Bitcoin, Lumens, and more, all on the same device.
 All of them can be backed up easily with a single recovery phrase.

 Platforms like Radar Relay let you trade directly from your hardware wallet.
 This is the safest way to trade digital assets as you retain custody of your tokens at all times.
 The assets trade straight from your wallet rather than being deposited to an exchange wallet.
 That saves you time by skipping deposit delays and fees from withdrawal limits.